Coach Bolts DIN 603: Everything You Need to Know

 They are typically used to fasten metal to wood or connect pieces of timber and can withstand heavy loads such as old coaches, where they were first used.

-Coach bolts have a domed head for reaching tight spots along edges and avoiding pertrusion, making them suitable for applications where space is limited.
-They are tightned with a nut at the thread end for long-lasting projects, while coach screws may become loose over time when timber moves because they don't use a nut for added resistance.
+Coach bolts have a domed head for reaching tight spots along edges and avoiding protrusion, making them suitable for applications where space is limited.
+They are tightened with a nut at the thread end for long-lasting projects, while coach screws may become loose over time when timber moves because they don't use a nut for added resistance.

 Coach bolts come in multiple material compositions, but the most popular are Bright Zinc Plated (BZP), A2 stainless steel, and marine-grade A4 stainless steel.